 Routing and shipping freight as efficiently as possible is a key hallmark of a good transportation management system (TMS), but it’s also only half of the equation.
-Leveraging a TMS to optimize your inbound shipments can also have a huge impact on the efficiency of your supply chain and costs.
+Leveraging a TMS system to optimize your inbound shipments can also have a huge impact on the efficiency of your supply chain and costs.
 Let’s look at a few ways a transportation management system can accomplish that.

 Continuous pool optimization (CPO) allows shippers to plan shipments to a consolidation point by pre-determining a specific location or by allowing an algorithm to dynamically determine the optimal consolidation facility.
-In other words, the TMS identifies the best pool point for routing inbound freight on TL or LTL to plan loads for delivery.
+In other words, the TMS software identifies the best pool point for routing inbound freight on TL or LTL to plan loads for delivery.

 Visibility into the inbound logistics flow means systematically interpreting and combining inter-enterprise data from many sources and using workflow automation to react.
 It’s assessing the past, monitoring/reacting in the present and adjusting for the future.

 In the Logistics Management piece “Smooth out the inbound with TMS,” Chris Cunnane of ARC Advisory Group explains…

 “It’s really all about visibility into freight—understanding where it is and when it’s going to arrive so that you can plan effectively at the DC.
 With good visibility, you don’t have trucks waiting around to unload with merchandise needed to fill pressing orders while other trucks with less time-sensitive inventory are unloading.
 Visibility helps with the labor management aspects as well.
 So the biggest thing a TMS can provide to improve inbound logistics is that visibility aspect.”